ming2k/wright/docs/cli-reference.md

 | `--force` | Reinstall even if already installed; overwrite conflicting files |
 | `--nodeps` | Skip dependency checks |

+**File conflict behavior:** By default, installing a part that would overwrite a file already owned by another part is blocked with an error.
+With `--force`, the install proceeds and the overwrite is recorded as a *shadow*: the database notes that the original owner's file has been displaced.
+The shadowing part takes ownership of the file on disk.

+When the shadowing part is later removed, the file is **not deleted** — because the original owner still has it registered in its file list, removal detects the shared ownership and skips deletion.
+Ownership reverts to the original part in the database, but the file content on disk remains the shadowing part's version.
+To restore the original content, reinstall the original part.
+Use `wright doctor` to inspect recorded shadows on the system.

 ```bash
 wright install zlib
 wright install zlib openssl